 Well, fear not because I’m here to help!

-I’m Nate Hake – a travel blogger and digital nomad who has visited Georgia multiple times – I even lived in Georgia for the summer of 2019.
+I’m Nate Hake – a travel blogger, recovering attorney, and digital nomad who has visited Georgia multiple times – I even lived in Georgia for and entire summer.
 And I’m here to give you an honest take on finding the best Georgia travel insurance (and whether you even need it in the first place!).

 Great!
 Let’s dive into the riveting subject of Georgia trip insurance (don’t get too excited now…):

 And, yes, it is true that in 2008 Georgia had a brief conflict with Russia that lasted for less than a month.
 To this day, Russia occupies two parts of Georgia that claim to be independent territories: South Ossettia and Abkhazia (I actually managed to travel to Abkhazia in 2017, something I still can’t believe happened sometimes).
 And, yes, there are periodically well-publicized but peaceful protests regarding Putin’s political interference in Georgia’s internal affairs.

 Despite all of this, the truth is that Georgia today is actually pretty stable and very safe for travelers.